McKinnonIT/Jimmy-AV-Controller/README.md

 #### Using ESPHome:
   Ensure capacitive.yaml resistive.yaml lvgl.yaml and epsonswitch.yaml(or other projector commands) are added to the esphome/common directory.
   1. Connect to the touchscreen using USB C cable, in  ESPhome select new device, enter desired name then connect selecting the USB serial device
-  2. Modify and ota, api or wifi password secrets as required, change logger level to NONE and add the required include yaml files
+  2. Modify and add ota, api or wifi passwords/secrets as required, change logger level to NONE and add the required include yaml files
        ```
        esphome:
          name: